rspurgeon/blog/content/blog/api-monetization-how-to.md

 in nature, however, there are other possible benefits when building towards a monetization solution.

-Here are some common desired business outcomes:
+Common goals include:

-* Aim to capture revenue from a public API, where monetization is the process of productizing and metering APIs and billing for their usage.
+* Aim to capture revenue from a public API, where monetization is the process of productizing and metering APIs and billing customers for their usage.
-* Providing a set of APIs supporting internal clients, allocating budget or assigning costs appropriately based on usage.
+* Supporting internal API clients, allocating budget or assigning costs appropriately based on usage.
-* Deeper understanding of your client's API usage trends via data analysis in order to better allocate future investments.
+* Develop a deeper understanding of your client's API usage trends using data analysis in order to better allocate future investments.

-Regardless of the desired action, monetization starts with the process of capturing actionable data on client API usage.
+Regardless of the desired goal, monetization starts with the process of capturing actionable data on client API usage.
 This is referred to as 'metering'.